shaliulab/idtrackerai/docs/source/quickstart.rst

 First select the shape of the ROI: It is possible to draw either rectangular or elliptic ROIs.
-To draw a rectangle, first click on the position of one of the corners of the rectangle and then on the position of the opposite corner.
+To draw a rectangle, first click on the position of one of the corners of the rectangle and then, without dragging, on the position of the opposite corner.
 To generate a elliptical ROI select 5 points on the contour of the ellipse that you want to draw.